RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ### lr-pcsx_rearmed

-The prefered PSX emulator for those on a Raspberry Pi 2-4.
-The features of RetroArch combined with PCSX-ReARMed's excellent Dynamic Recompiler allow for an adequate PSX emulation experience on the Raspberry Pi, though expect some inaccuracies.
+Recommended for Raspberry Pi 2-4.
+The features of RetroArch combined with PCSX-ReARMed's excellent Dynamic Recompiler allow for an adequate PlayStation emulation experience, though expect some inaccurate emulation.

 ### PCSX-ReARMed

-This emulator is advised for those on a Raspberry Pi 0/1 due to the lower system requirements, though expect some inaccurate emulation.

-Setting the Runcommand's resolution setting for this emulator to a low 4:3 resolution on the RPi0 or RPi1 is recommended for faster emulation and correct aspect ratio, though 480i (CEA-6) is the lowest recommended 4:3 CEA resolution due to CEA-2 causing visual issues and CEA-1 causing the system to lock up entirely.
+Recommended for Raspberry Pi 0/1 due to its lower system requirements, though expect some inaccurate emulation.
+Additionally, setting the resolution via [Runcommand](Runcommand) to a low 4:3 resolution is recommended for faster emulation and correct aspect ratio, though 480i (CEA-6) is the lowest recommended 4:3 CEA resolution due to CEA-2 causing visual issues and CEA-1 causing the system to lock up entirely.

 ### lr-beetle-psx

-This emulator is supplied for people who are running RetroPie on more powerful x86 CPU systems.
-It is accurate and the best you could ask for when it comes to a PSX core for RetroArch.

-lr-beetle-psx is not available for ARM systems (like the Raspberry Pi) due to its poor performance on ARM.
+Recommended for more powerful x86 systems.
+It is accurate and includes several enhanced graphical features.
+Not available for ARM systems (like the Raspberry Pi) due to its poor performance on ARM.

 ## ROMS
 Accepted File Extensions: **.cue .ccd .chd .exe .iso .m3u .pbp .toc**